 Tests That are Used to Help Diagnose MALS

-The most frequently used tests in getting a MALS diagnosis are the Mesenteric Duplex Ultrasound, a CTA or MRA and the Catheter Angiography through the groin or arm.
+The most frequently used tests in getting a MALS diagnosis are the Mesenteric Duplex Ultrasound, a CTA or MRA, and Catheter Angiography through the groin or arm.
 Sometimes, doctors will also ask that you undergo a celiac plexus nerve block, if they think it will help.
 Just remember that a celiac plexus block is not exclusive to MALS.
-It is used to help with pain management in other conditions like pancreatitis and pancreatic cancer.
+It is used to help with pain management in other GI related conditions.

 CT angiography (CTA) scan is a special kind of CT x-ray exam that focuses on the blood vessels, using a contrast material to make them show up clearly in the images.
 CTA is used to examine blood vessels in areas including the abdomen.
 It is critical that this test be performed using inspiration and expiration to avoid false negatives.